Civic technology: Government-led initiatives

 The Clinton, Bush, and Obama administrations sought initiatives to further openness of the government, through either increased use of technology in political institutions or efficient ways to further civic engagement.
 The Obama administration pursued an Open Government Initiative based on principles of transparency and civic engagement.
 This strategy has paved the way for increased governmental transparency within other nations to improve democratically for the citizens' benefit and allow for greater participation within politics from a citizen's perspective.
 During his run for president, Obama was "tied directly to the extensive use of social media by the campaign".

 According to a study conducted by the International Data Corporation (IDC), an estimated $6.4 billion will be spent on civic technology in 2015 out of approximately $25.5 billion that governments in the United States will spend on external-facing technology projects.
 A Knight Foundation survey of the civic technology field found that the number of civic technology companies grew by roughly 23% annually between 2008 and 2013.

 Departments like 18F and the United States Digital Service have also been highlighted by some as examples of government investment in Civic Technology but are more properly government technology.
-USDS was an Obama era unit modeled after a similar program in Great Britian and while a number of civic technology notables were involved, it differed in important ways from much US Civic Technology effort.
-18F was eliminated in 2025 while USDS merged with the Department of Government Efficiency (Doge).
+USDS was an Obama era unit modeled after a similar program in Great Britain and while a number of civic technology notables were involved, it differed in important ways from much US Civic Technology effort.
+18F was eliminated in 2025, and USDS later merged with the Department of Government Efficiency.

 Inspired by an appetite to build government technology with new processes, new digital agencies started the Digital Services Coalition to help build on the momentum.